Kho Ping Hoo: Gema and later life

+Working based off detailed synopses written at the beginning of each project, (Note: According to the family, Kho sometimes wrote these synopses himself, and sometimes asked the children to provide them (Suryana, Krishnapatria & Mariamurti 2023).)
+Kho produced two to three manuscripts per month.
+He worked on up to four texts simultaneously, often starting work on new volumes for ongoing series after earlier volumes had been published.
+After each volume was written, Kho and his family then handled the editing and layouting before sending the books for setting and publication.
+Works were then sent to agents in Indonesia's major cities, and then were made available to readers through lending libraries and small bookstalls.
+Only in the 1990s did Gramedia, the largest book retailer in Indonesia, stock Kho's works.

-In 1985, Kho was diagnosed with a heart condition.
+In 1985, Kho was diagnosed with a heart condition but refused long-term care.
 On 21 July 1994, he complained of chest pain and collapsed at his villa.
 Kho was brought to Surakarta, where he was treated at Kasih Ibu Hospital.
-He died the following morning.
-After a period of laying in state, during which his body was viewed by thousands, Kho was cremated at the Tiong Ting Crematorium.
+He regained consciousness in the afternoon, but died the following morning of complications from heart and kidney disease.
+After a period of lying in repose, during which his body was viewed by thousands, Kho was cremated at the Tiong Ting Crematorium.
 His ashes were scattered in the Indian Ocean.
-He left behind two wives, Rosita (born Ong Ros Hwa) and Hartini, and thirteen children.
+He left behind two wives, Rosita (born Ong Ros Hwa) and Hartini, and twelve children.

 Legacy

-By the time of his death, Kho had written more than 130 stories.
-(Note: Safutra (2019) writes that Kho completed 133 stories.
-Pattisina (2021) gives 143 stories, while Sidharta (2012) gives 145.
-A 1981 profile by Kompas Kompas 1981, Asmaraman Kho Ping Hoo claims that he had published more than 200 titles by that point.)
-One historical drama, Hancurnya Kerajaan Han ("The Fall of the Han Dynasty"), was left incomplete at the time of his death.
-Most of these were issued in monthly volumes of pocket size, averaging 35 per title.
-Kho had thousands of readers, with the poet Emha Ainun Nadjib, Sultan Hamengkubuwono IX, politicians Soeharto and Joko Widodo, and religious leaders Abdurrahman Wahid and Ma'ruf Amin identifying themselves as fans of his work.
-In its obituary, the newspaper Kompas wrote that Kho was better known to readers than most members of the Indonesian literary canon.
-It also noted that many youths sought to emulate Kho's heroes.